Written by Evi Idoghor

 I haven’t written about a movie in a minute!
 Then I came across this masterpiece on Netflix titled Miracle in cell no.7.
-I was blown away by the storyline, the plot twist, in the end, the emotions of the characters, and the pure display of love between a grandmother, daughter and an intellectually disabled father.
-This post will contain spoilers, if you don’t care about that (like me) then keep reading; this movie is a definite must-see!
+I was excitedly blown away by the storyline, the plot twist, the emotions of the characters, and the pure display of love between a grandmother, daughter, and an intellectually disabled father.
+This post will contain spoilers, if you don’t care about that (like me) then keep reading—in my opinion, this movie is a definite must-see!

 But first, let’s recount what has been going on with me…